 His best lifts are a 398-pound snatch (180.5 kilos) and a 474-pound clean and jerk (215 kilos).

 Having won his third consecutive gold medal in the Olympic games, Pyrros showed the world his impeccable lifting ability and demonstrated how powerful persistence is.
-What we can learn from him is that being persistent in our pursuits is fundamental for success.
+We can learn from him that being persistent in our pursuits is fundamental for success.

 5. Hossein Rezazadeh